open-ephys/ONI/source/api/liboni/onidefs.rst

     .. macro:: ONI_OPT_RESETACQCOUNTER

         (``6``)
-        Trigger a reset of the acqusition clock counter.
-A value of 1 will trigger an acqusition clock counter reset.
-A value of 2 or greater will trigger synchronous acqusition clock counter reset and set :macro:`ONI_OPT_RUNNING` to 1.
+        Trigger a reset of the acquisition clock counter.
+A value of 1 will trigger an acquisition clock counter reset.
+A value of 2 or greater will trigger synchronous acquisition clock counter reset and set :macro:`ONI_OPT_RUNNING` to 1.

         =================== ==================================================